 Chapter Name: Materials and Things

-Activity Name: Soluble or insoluble in water in Materials and Things
+Activity Name: Classification of Materials in Materials and Things

 Step by Step Procedure: